ewdlop/cursor-kivy-python-imagine-app/README.md

 - All adjustments can be previewed before applying
 - Original image is preserved until changes are applied
 - Temporary files are automatically cleaned up
+- History is limited to the last 10 operations

 ## Troubleshooting

 - If image adjustments don't work, ensure the image is in a compatible format
 - For large images, some operations might be slower
 - Make sure you have sufficient disk space for temporary files
+- If undo/redo doesn't work, try saving your work and reloading the image